Wankowicz-Lab/sam2/README.md

 The training/validation/test splits that we used for the ATLAS and mdCATH datasets are available in `data/splits`.
 ## 3.2 - Input PDB files for systems analyzed in the aSAM article
 Links for the input PDB files of all systems analyzed in the aSAM article are available at: `data/input/README.md`.
+## 3.3 - Ensemble analysis and comparison scores
+This repository also contains the code for the scores used in the aSAM article to analyze and compare ensembles.
+See the `script/ensemble_analysis.py` and `script/ensemble_comparison.py` scripts for more information.

 # 4 - Integrated open-source code
 The decoder of aSAM relies on the Structure Module of [AlphaFold2](https://pubmed.ncbi.nlm.nih.gov/34265844/).
 We used the [OpenFold](https://github.com/aqlaboratory/openfold) implementation of this module with minor modifications.
 OpenFold is licensed under the Apache License 2.0.
 The `sam/openfold` directory is a direct copy from the OpenFold repository, with some small edits.

 # 5 - Notes
-## 5.1 - Legacy: idpSAM model for intrinsically disordered peptides
+## 5.1 - Legacy: idpSAM for intrinsically disordered peptides
 If you are looking for idpSAM, a predecessor of aSAM trained on C alpha atoms of implicit solvent simulations of intrinsically disordered peptides, please refer to the [idpSAM](https://github.com/giacomo-janson/idpsam) repository.

 # 6 - Updates